Introduction

 Complications after a year or two

 In up to 20% of patients the remaining lens capsule becomes cloudy, causing a gradual loss in clarity of vision.
 We call this posterior capsule opacity or PCO.
-This is easily treated as an outpatient by a 10 minute laser procedure.
+This is easily treated as an outpatient by a 10-minute laser procedure.
 After laser, this clouding does not come back.

 How to use your eye drops

-Leave a minimum of 5 minutes between drops.
+Ensure you leave 5 minutes between drops.

 From 9am to 5pm Monday to Friday: 0300 373 5884